2019 Chevrolet Sports Car Classic: Entries

-On May 22nd, 2019, the entry list for the event was released, featuring 23 cars in total.
+On May 22, 2019, the entry list for the event was released, featuring 23 cars in total.
 There were 11 cars in the Daytona Prototype International class and 12 entries in the GTD class.
 The Le Mans Prototype (LMP2) and GT Le Mans (GTLM) classes would not be participating in the event.
 Due to only counting towards the WeatherTech Sprint Cup, full-season GTD entries Riley Motorsports, Pfaff Motorsports, and Moorespeed decided to forego the Detroit event in favor of pursuing the full-season championship.
 Meyer-Shank Racing were initially among the teams that decided to miss the Detroit event, until confirming at the eleventh hour a full-time program in both the full-time and sprint championships with both of their cars.

 Pfaff Motorsports driver Zach Robichon, who was initially due to miss the event, filled a vacant spot at Park Place Motorsports, replacing Patrick Lindsey, who was preparing for the official test sessions for the 2019 24 Hours of Le Mans.

+Practice

+There were two practice sessions preceding the start of the race on Sunday, one on Friday morning and one on Friday afternoon.
+The session on Friday morning lasted 90 minutes while the second session on Friday afternoon lasted 110 minutes.

-Practice and qualifying
+Practice 1

+The first practice session took place at 8:30 am ET on Friday and ended with Pipo Derani topping the charts for Whelen Engineering Racing, with a lap time of 1:20.583.
+Hélio Castroneves was second fastest in the No. 7 Acura followed by Filipe Albuquerque in the No. 5 Mustang Sampling Racing Cadillac.
+The GTD class was topped by the No. 57 Heinricher Racing w/Meyer Shank Racing Acura NSX GT3 Evo of Katherine Legge with a time of 1:30.304, ahead of Bryan Sellers in the No. 48 Paul Miller Racing Lamborghini.
+Zacharie Robichon was third fastest in the No. 73 Porsche followed by Richard Heistand in the No. 14 Lexus in fourth position.
+The Mazda Team Joest entries did not set a time due to mechanical issues.
+The session was red flagged two times.
+Simon Trummer crashed the No. 84 JDC-Miller Motorsports Cadillac and brought out the first red flag.
+The final stoppage came when Misha Goikhberg crashed the No. 85 JDC-Miller Motorsports Cadillac at turn 2 and collided with Matt Plumb's McLaren.
+The No. 85 Cadillac suffered extensive damage while the No. 76 McLaren lost a door.